beauchompers/shodan-scripts/README.md

   --summary {yes,no}    run search in summary mode, saving search credits,
                         defaults to yes.
+  --csv CSVNAME         csv file to export results to, defaults to shodan.csv --download            download the results up to the specified --limit --limit LIMIT         number of results to download, defaults to 100, max
+                        500 (5 query credits)
-  --csv CSVNAME         csv file to export results to, defaults to shodan.csv --console             print search results to the console --info                validate the shodan api key --version, -v         show program's version number and exit
+  --console             print search results to the console --info                validate the shodan api key --version, -v         show program's version number and exit